12 Best Frizzy Hair Creams for Smooth, Sleek Hair

 Finding the right amount of product is a bit of a "Goldilocks" situationβtoo much can weigh your hair down and leave it feeling greasy, while too little won't provide enough coverage to fight frizz effectively.
 The key is to start small and build up if needed.
 For a concentrated, high-performance formula like our Super Luxe Hero Cream, a little goes a long way.
 Begin with a dime-sized amount for fine or short hair and a quarter-sized amount for thick or long hair.
 Most importantly, make sure to distribute the cream evenly throughout your hair, from roots to ends, to ensure every strand is protected.

-Applying It at the Wrong Time
+Applying It at the Wrong Step in Your Routine

 Timing is everything.
 If you wait until your hair is partially or fully dry to apply your frizz cream, youβve missed the most effective window.
 You should apply your leave-in treatments and styling products immediately after gently towel-drying your hair, when it's still damp.
 At this stage, the hairβs cuticle is still open and most receptive to absorbing the hydrating ingredients in your cream.
 Applying product to damp hair seals the cuticle down smoothly before frizz has a chance to form, locking in moisture and locking out humidity for the rest of the day.

-Skipping Your Heat Protectant
+Forgetting Your Heat Protectant

 Using hot tools without a thermal shield is one of the fastest ways to cause damage and frizz.
 Heat styling strips essential moisture from the hair shaft, leaving it dry, brittle, and prone to flyaways.
 And don't think your hair type gets you a free passβall hair, whether it's fine, coarse, curly, or straight, can benefit from heat protection.
 To simplify your routine, look for a multi-tasking styling cream that includes heat protection.
 This ensures your hair is always shielded from the damaging effects of blow dryers and flat irons, keeping it healthy, strong, and smooth.

-A Few Common Frizz Myths, Busted
+Common Frizz Myths, Debunked

 Thereβs a lot of misinformation out there about frizz.
 Let's clear a few things up.
 First, frizz isn't just a winter problem; itβs caused by a lack of moisture in your hair, which then tries to absorb excess moisture from the air, causing the shaft to swell.
 This can happen in any season, especially humid ones.
 Second, while oils can temporarily tame flyaways, they often just coat the hair's surface.
 A cream with ingredients that actually penetrate the hair shaft provides deeper, longer-lasting hydration.
 Finally, frizziness is not always a sign of unhealthy hair.
 Many hair types, especially curly and wavy textures, are naturally more prone to it.